Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 Used for potential noise reduction of single UMI values in targets, but you can change this if you would like.
 ```

+**-i** = Sets a threshold value for filtering barcodes by minimim injection site UMI.

 **-f** = Enable outlier filtering of barcodes.
 Where any target value in a row is greater than the mean of all target values in the dataset plus two standard deviations, drop that barcode.
 We include this argument for microdissections which neighbor the injection site and there is no good way to know if very large UMI counts are from some kind of contamination.